syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ---
 layout: post
 title: Crop in .NET MAUI ImageEditor control | Syncfusion
-description: Learn here all about Crop support in Syncfusion .NET MAUI ImageEditor (SfImageEditor) control and more.
+description: Learn here all about crop support in Syncfusion .NET MAUI ImageEditor (SfImageEditor) control.
-platform: MAUI
+platform: .NET MAUI
 control: SfImageEditor
 documentation: ug
 ---

 # Crop in .NET MAUI ImageEditor (SfImageEditor)

-You can use the cropping tool in the Image Editor to select and crop a specific portion of an image.
+Using the Image Editor's cropping tool, you can select and crop a particular section of an image.

 ## Image cropping ratio

-The Image Editor control provides various selection options for cropping images, including custom, square, circle, and customized to various aspects ratios.
-You can drag and resize the selection region to crop the desired area of an image.
+The Image Editor control provides a range of selection choices for cropping images, such as custom, square, circle, and different aspect ratios.
+To crop a specific area of an image, simply drag and resize the selection region.

-Cropping operation can be done in the following two ways:
+There are two methods to perform the cropping operation:

-* Enable cropping and visually select the crop region.
+* Enable cropping and visually choose the cropping area.
-* Manually entering the cropping area.
+* Input the cropping region manually.

-N> You can also crop the image at a specific position with annotations.

 ## Handling the cropping tool

-The `Crop` method in the image editor control crop the image based on the `ImageCropType`.
+The `Crop` method in the image editor control crops the image based on the `ImageCropType`.
 It allows users to enable or disable the cropping region displayed over the image, making it easier to visually choose the area for cropping.

     * ImageCropType - Specifies the selection type for cropping the image.